 Don’t stop with the VA: there’s more help out there

 You can pair your VA loan with other homebuyer assistance programs.
 And there are lots.
 According to Down Payment Resource, the most comprehensive database we know of, across the country there are 135 homeownership programs with special benefits for veterans or active-duty military.

 Many programs target closing costs.
 The Military Housing Assistance Fund, for example.
 In a tight market, it can be important to have your closing costs covered so you don't have to negotiate seller-paid closing costs — which sellers don’t always have the patience for.

 If you’re not a first-time homebuyer, keep mind that many programs waive the first-time requirement for veterans and active military personnel.

 Tip: Consider a specialized Realtor for your home search

 Before you start shopping for a home, consider finding an agent with a Military Relocation Professional designation (MRP) from the National Association of Realtors.
 Besides understanding your needs in general, a Realtor who has earned this certification knows the ins and outs of VA loans, can point you to other benefits and programs, and is ready to smooth over the concerns and misconceptions sellers sometimes have about VA buyers.

-Can you afford to buy a home?
+READ NEXT: Wondering whether or not you can even afford to buy a home?
 We can help you answer that in just six steps.
 And you don’t even have to do any math.